konsaranto/reaper/README.md

 ## Comments

 Set the parameters to be passed along with the http requests.
-Do it like this: username=USERNAME/password=PASSWORD/csrf_token=TOKEN/... , where username, password, csrf_token etc. are the names of the parameters to be passed with the request.
+Do it like this e.g: username=USERNAME/password=PASSWORD/Login=login... , where username, password, Login etc. are the names of the parameters to be passed with the request.
 The order of the parameters passed doesn't matter.
 Put capitalized USERNAME and PASSWORD at the appropriate places so the script knows where to replace with the ones from the files.
 Obviously, find the parameters' names either by looking at the source code or with Burp Suite or whatever, but do not url encode any of the